Magdalen Hill Down

 Magdalen Hill Down is a chalk downland hill, situated 1.5 mi to the east of the centre of the city of Winchester in the English county of Hampshire.
 It is crossed by the B3404 road, the old main road from Winchester to London via New Alresford and Guildford.
 Most of the land to the south of the road is now a reserve run by the Butterfly Conservation, but part of it is used by the Magdalen Hill Cemetery, Winchester's principal cemetery.
 The land to the north of the road is largely farmed, but is also home to St Swithun's School and Leigh House Hospital.

-The down lies partly in the unparished area of Winchester, but mostly in the adjoining civil parish of Chilcomb.
-Both lie within the larger local authority area of the City of Winchester.
+The down lies in the Winchester district, mostly within the parish of Chilcomb.
 At its highest point, the down reaches 124 m above mean sea level.